OneMoreSummer/academic-kickstart/content/post/do-we-have-a-relative-age-effect-in-cricket/index.md

 ---
 **Yes.
 Research has shown Relative Age Effect (RAE) in the English and Australian cricket player pathways.**

 In 2015 Ed Barney from Bangor University, in working with the ECB, looked at RAE in English cricket as part of his PhD.
-He found RAE in most of the entire pathway.
+He found RAE in most of the player pathway.

-* U12, U14, U15 EDP (Elite Development Programme), U16 EDP TT (Talent Testing) and U17 EDP for all disciplines within cricket.
+* U12, U14, U15 EDP (England Development Programme), U16 EDP TT (Talent Testing) and U17 EDP for all disciplines within cricket.
 * He didn’t find RAE at the U19 level.
 * RAE in Fast Bowlers in U12, U14, U16 EDP TT and U15 EDP scouting.
 * RAE in Batsmen in U14 and U16 EDP TT.